d

 When is the best season to visit the Koshu Valley for wine tasting?

 The Koshu Valley is enjoyable year-round.
-Many travelers prefer spring and autumn for comfortable weather and vineyard scenery, but winery tastings are available across seasons.
+Many travelers prefer spring and autumn for comfortable weather, vineyard scenery, and seasonal beauty, but winery tastings are available across the seasons.
+The best time depends on whether you prioritize blossoms, green vineyards, harvest atmosphere, or a quieter countryside pace.

 Is Koshu wine only made in Yamanashi?